Disease/Disorder

 Specific secondary or associated conditions and complications

 Secondary conditions in leukemia may be based on extramedullary disease and in lymphoma, based on primary tumor site.
 Involvement of the CNS may include spinal cord compression, intracerebral mass, or cranial nerve palsies.
 Complications are also related to tumor location as well as treatment, such as neurotoxicity with vincristine, cardiac toxicity with anthracyclines, and pulmonary toxicity with cyclophosphamide.
-Chemotherapy-induced peripheral neuropathy is frequently observed in survivors of ALL due to the neurotoxic effects of some of the commonly used chemotherapeutic agents.
-This may then lead to peripheral muscle weakness.
-1 Complications from radiation are based on location but can include cognitive/CNS deficits, infertility, lymphedema, skin lesions, pain, and secondary cancers.
+Chemotherapy-induced peripheral neuropathy (CIPN) is frequently observed in survivors of ALL due to the neurotoxic effects of some of the commonly used chemotherapeutic agents.
+CIPN may cause significant pain and sensory impairments as well as peripheral muscle weakness.
+Severe cases of CIPN may also cause autonomic dysfunction.1 Complications from radiation are based on location but can include cognitive/CNS deficits, infertility, lymphedema, skin lesions, pain, and secondary cancers.
 Complications related to hematopoietic stem cell transplantation and bone marrow transplantation may include musculoskeletal pain, muscle weakness, decreased cardiopulmonary capacity, and metabolic disease.
 The use of vincristine is contraindicated in patients with Charcot-Marie-Tooth disease 1a and possibly other forms of Charcot-Marie-Tooth disease as it may result in acute deterioration and a potentially life threating or severely disabling neuropathy.2

 Essentials of Assessment